arslanugur/db/README.md

 # Databases Research & Exercises

- - Databases: Relational Databases and SQL
+ - Databases: Relational Databases and SQL by Stanford University
- - Databases: OLAP and Recursion
+ - Databases: OLAP and Recursion by Stanford University
- - Databases: Semistructured Data
+ - Databases: Semistructured Data by Stanford University
- - Databases: Modeling and Theory
+ - Databases: Modeling and Theory by Stanford University
- - Databases: Advanced Topics in SQL
+ - Databases: Advanced Topics in SQL by Stanford University
- - Career Track: Data Analyst with SQL Server on DataCamp
+ - Career Track: Data Analyst with SQL Server on DataCamp by DataCamp